 Leave food in your cat’s bowl so your pet can eat anytime they want even when you are not at home.
 It depends on whether you will feed your cat homemade food or store-bought cat food.
 We do suggest organic cat food.
-Still, it’s better ask your vet as well what food is best for the breed of your pet.
+Still, it’s better to ask your vet as well what food is best for the breed of your pet.
 Of course, you don’t want to feed your pet just anything, because, like dogs, certain foods will be harmful to cats.

 Cats are clean animals compared to other pets.
 However, they still need the same grooming effort that you give to other pets.
 Bathe your cats.
 Though cats can clean themselves, it is still best for them to be washed.
 Fleas are very attracted to cats and dogs or simply furry ones.
 Bathing them will not just wash off any unwelcome parasites but also will help them feel fresh and relaxed.
 But, in case you are too busy to groom your pet, you can also bring them to a pet station for grooming services.
-They will do all the grooming for you like, trimming their nails, furs, and cleaning their eyes and ears.
+They will do all the grooming for you like, trimming their nails, and furs, and cleaning their eyes and ears.

 Make sure that your home and backyard are cat-proofed